 To be successful with affiliates, you’ll want to choose stores and items that you yourself have used and enjoyed whenever possible.
 Be genuine with your readers!
 They will catch on quickly if you are trying to sell them things that are not a good value.

 Stores such as Amazon*, Target*, and Walmart have their own affiliate programs.
 I love these, because if I find an excellent product to tell my readers about, I can just find the link to that exact thing.

 Another neat way to find affiliates is to sign up for commission companies.
 These companies have a giant collection of smaller companies and websites that are looking for publicity.
 I’ve learned about some really cool companies and products that I wouldn’t have otherwise known about, and then I can share that knowledge with my readers.

 Many companies recognize the value of the relationship a blogger has with his or her audience.
-They are willing to pay you to promote their companies to your readers.
+They are willing to pay you to promote their companies or products to your readers.

-I recently had my first campaign, and imagine my relief to find out that I would be working with Dollar General and Pull Ups!
-It was perfect, because I already shop at Dollar General weekly, and we always begin our potty training by buying Pull Ups.
-I could be genuine, while telling my readers about some free resources they could use for potty training.
+Imagine my relief when my first campaign was working with Dollar General and Pull Ups!
+It was perfect, because I already shop at Dollar General weekly, and we were just starting to potty train our youngest son anyway.
+I could be genuine while telling my readers about some free resources they could use for potty training.

 There are great offers out there that are a natural benefit to your readers.
 So sign up, and make it a point to reject anything that won’t be a great match for your audience.